ombhd/Cleaner_42/README.md

  - VSCode Caches and its workspaces cache storage.
  - Social Media Apps Caches, like Slack and Discord.
  - FileSystems which are located in browsers profiles directories, such as Chrome and Chromium.
- - Some other type of caches
+ - Some other type of caches.

 ## How to install ?